 The connection between obesity and the number and sensitivity of dopamine receptors is perhaps not so surprising, given how highly rewarding food can be for the obese; for many of the overweight, food becomes an addiction.
 It is still quite striking that this translates to such a significant decline in the number of dopamine receptors, while the baseline level of dopamine actually increases.
 Here, as with insulin and leptin, we have yet another example of reduced receptor levels being associated with obesity.
 By analogy with insulin resistance and leptin resistance, we might say that the strong appetite of the obese is a direct result of “dopamine resistance”.

 2. Addiction.
 What is particularly interesting is that these low levels of dopamine receptors are also characteristic of drug addicts and alcoholics.
 Nora Volkow, one of the directors of the Brookhaven study, subsequently became director of NIDA, the National Institute of Drug Abuse. part of NIH, but her research on addiction actually predates the study she did on brain activity in the obese.
-She used PET brain scans to study dopamine receptors levels in alcoholics, cocaine addicts, and addicted smokers.
+She used PET brain scans to study dopamine receptor levels in alcoholics, cocaine addicts, and addicted smokers.
 And, as you might guess, the same pattern of reduced levels of dopamine receptors was observed in addicts vs. non-addicted controls.
 This is illustrated in the PET scan to the right, which shows dopamine binding activity for addicts (top row) vs. non-addicts (bottom row).
 Regions of greatest dopamine receptor activity are indicated with a color scale starting from red (most active), descending through yellow and green to blue and purple (least active).

 The mechanism downregulation of dopamine receptors by cocaine has been elucidated: